Employer Insights

 Qualifying Life Events for Paid Leave Oregon

-In order to qualify for benefits under Paid Leave Oregon, individuals must be taking leave for one of the following reasons:
+To qualify for benefits under Paid Leave Oregon, individuals must be taking leave for one of the following reasons:

 • The birth of a child